West Walsall E-ACT Academy: Origins

-Alumwell Business and Enterprise College opened on land owned by the Earl of Bradford, in September 1971 as Wilfred Clark Comprehensive, an 11-18 school formed by the amalgamation of four secondary modern schools.
+Initially named Wilfred Clark Comprehensive School after the then chairman of the Walsall MBC education committee, Councillor Wilfred Clark, the name proved controversial.
+On its first day of opening, the new school's signage was covered up with 'Alumwell Comprehensive School', with locals unhappy at the council's policy of naming new schools after sitting councillors.

+Some of the school's supporters saw amalgamation as a way to mitigate increased post-war immigration into Walsall, with the headmaster of Hilary Street School (a predecessor school) hopeful that an amalgamated school would "overcome any concentration of immigrant pupils" in Walsall schools.
+Councillor Clarke, the school's initial namesake and a vocal supporter of Enoch Powell's repatriation policies, had voiced fears over the impact of immigration on school standards.

+As Alumwell Comprehensive School

 It was the first school in Walsall to be designed with out-of-hours community users in mind: a vision of the then Director of Education, Mr. R. D. Nixon, which, for a time, brought visits from education officers from all over England.
 Since September 1974, and prior to its present appellation, it has been known as the Alumwell Comprehensive School, (briefly) Alumwell Community School, and the Alumwell School.
 The annexe in Scarborough Road (used for years 7 and 8, and some year 9 subjects) was closed in July 1991 due to a decline in pupil numbers, and taken over by Walsall College (WALCAT).

 Its first headteacher, until 1974, was Mr. Leslie Cox.
 His successor was Mr. Eugene M. Hughes, who served the school for 18 years until 1992, when he was succeeded by Miss Susan M. Bradford, who served the school for a similarly long period before leaving in December 2009 having gained a number of quality marks for the school, in particular, Investors in People.
 Andy Hubble became Headteacher in 2010, and was appointed Principal of the newly formed academy in 2012, until his resignation in February 2014 following an Ofsted inspection that ruled that the school's overall effectiveness was 'inadequate'.
 In the interim, Patrick Ottley-O’Connor, former Principal of Oasis Academy MediaCityUK in Salford has assumed the role of Interim Principal.
 Mr Ottley O'Connor left Oasis Academy MediaCityUK in mysterious circumstances after Christmas 2014.